Faizan-92/PR-reviewer/README.md

 # PR-reviewer
 An iOS application that shows list of PRs in for a given repository using github apis.

+Note: Repo name can be changed from AppConstants file to use this Project to fetch PRs of other repo.

 <b>Architecture: MVVM </b>

 Dependencies